Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities

 The Dissemination Of Use Of The Knowledge Of The Nurses In Professional And Personal Practices

 Inserting indwelling urinary catheters in patients is a collective practice for keeping the urinary bladder of the patients empty during their stay in the hospitals in the course of pre- and post-operation stays and other treatment procedures.
-Although this collective practice is carried out with the purpose of facilitating both the patients and the nursing staff, the patients are likely to get urinary tract-related catheter-associated infections.
+Although this collective practice is carried out with the purpose of facilitating both the patients and the nursing staff, the patients are likely to get catheter-associated urinary tract infections.
 This assignment is an

 Read More